hs105133/uxmdev/README.md

 7. Registered user have ton of features...
     - they can CRUD their profiles
     - they can do CRUD with presentation
+8. Admin users able to manage other users, images etc.